upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/new_feature_summary.md

 The same as Preserve Type Themes, except if the trainer does not have a type theme, each of their Pokemon will share the primary type of the Pokemon the trainer originally had.
 For example, if the trainer originally had an Oddish (Grass-Poison), after randomization it might be a Tangela (pure Grass), an Exeggcute (Grass-Psychic), or a Paras (Bug-Grass).
 However, it could not become a Zubat (Poison-Flying) or a Gastly (Ghost-Poison) as Poison is the _secondary_ type.

+## Add Pokémon
+"Add Pokémon" was a feature in ZX as well, but FVX makes it possible to add Pokémon to trainers without randomizing the rest of their teams.
+Added Pokémon are random, but follow their trainer's Type theme (if they have one), and can be restricted using the usual randomization options.

+## Battle Style Randomization
+"Battle Style Randomization" replaces "Double Battle Mode".
+Setting all Trainers to be double battles is still possible, but it also allows setting all trainers to triple or rotation battles (in Gen 5+6), and setting each Trainer to use a random battle style of the ones available in the game.
+It is also possible to randomize the Battle Styles without randomizing the trainer teams.
+If a trainer has fewer Pokémon that their assigned Battle Style requires (e.g. a trainer with 1 mon turned into a Double Battle), their existing Pokémon are duplicated.

+## Force Middle Stage
+Works similar to "Force Fully Evolved"; a level is chosen in the GUI, and any Trainer Pokémon at that level or higher will be forcibly evolved, if they have a middle stage to evolve into. **E.g.**, if the level is set to 20, lv24 Bellsprout and lv40 Dratini, will instead become lv24 Weepinbell and lv40 Dragonair.
+Lv19 Charmander and lv21 Rattata will be untouched.

 # Wild Pokemon

 * Catch-Em-All and Similar Strength have been moved to checkboxes, allowing them to be used at the same time.